anonymgit/anonymgit/README.md

 - 💞️ I like to connect with people...
 - 📫 How to reach me insta:- aryann_17_ ,Linkedin:- Aryan raj
 - summary: Myself Aryan, i have skilled on various techstacks like, did handson on full stack dev using php,nysql,html,css,js and Angular
--          programming languages i am skilled in c/c++,java(core/adv),python.
+-          programming languages i am skilled in c/c++,java(core/adv),python , Javascript .
 <!---
 anonymgit/anonymgit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.